Flotares/ViewColor/README.md

 3. Reload the server

 ## Commands:
-/colors
+- /colors
-displays all colors with its minecraft color-code
+-- displays all colors with its minecraft color-code
+- /formattings
+-- displays all colors with its minecraft format-code

 ## Permissions:
+**viewcolor.\***
+- Grants acces to all viewcolor commands
+- default: op
 **viewcolor.color**
 - Grants access to /colors
+- default: op
+**viewcolor.formatting**
+- Grants access to /formattings
 - default: op

 ## Found a bug?